trzewiczek/js-tutorial/README.md

 }
 ```

-It's not that far from what we've done before with the prefixes, only now the prefix becomes a name itself, the rest lands inside the object and we use a colon (`:`) instead of equal sign (`=`) when inside the object.
+It's not that far from what we've done before with the prefixes, only now the prefix becomes a name itself and the rest lands inside the object.
+Additionally we use a colon (`:`) instead of equal sign (`=`) when inside the object.
+Not a big deal, in the end.

 Names we declare inside an object are called _fields_ and they are visible only within the scope of the object they belong to.
 In practice it means that `name` is `rabbit`'s field and is separate from `name`—`caterpillar`'s field.
 In this sense no name collisions are possible here.
-We'll have to wait a little to fully appreciate this fact, so for now, let's just all say: 'Oh WOW!'
+We'll have to wait a little bit to fully appreciate this fact, so for now, let's all just say: _Oh WOW!_

 Just like with `Arrays` it's easier to put things into the object than to get it back.
-And it's harder due to two ways we can approach the task.
+And it's even harder then with arrays due to two ways we can approach the task.
 The first one differs not much from how we retrieve data from arrays—it's just _field name_ instead of an _index_ we use:

 ```javascript
 rabbit['name']